Sustainability at Berkeley College

 - Videoconference facilities are available at the Woodland Park, NYC Midtown, Paramus, Woodbridge, and Newark campuses.
 The Project GreenPath committee meets via videoconference to avoid as much as possible creating fossil fuel emissions in transit.

 - Air conditioning thermostats are reset in the evenings and on weekends.

 - Office paper that is shredded by an outside vendor is then recycled.

-- Green flooring was installed in the NYC Midtown location elevator.
+- Green flooring was installed in the NYC Midtown campus elevator.

-- The White Plains location installed motion sensors for lighting.
+- The White Plains campus installed motion sensors for lighting.